peanut butter fudge

 Recipe Tips

 • If you want them slightly less sweet, reduce the maple syrup and add more nut butter.
-The maple not only adds a sweetness, but it adds to the flavour and texture of the fudge so try not to take it out completely.
+However, the maple not only adds a sweetness, but it adds to the flavour and texture of the fudge so try not to take it out completely.

 peanut butter fudge